Discovering a flooded basement can be a very upsetting thing to discover -- especially if it's never flooded that badly in the past.

 Disaster restoration experts are pros at drying homes, pumping out water, and making sure that mold and rot are controlled.
 You'll want to have them visit your home within 48 hours to avoid mold growth.

 Disaster restoration experts are busiest during heavy rains -- so call them right away to beat the crowds.
 These companies generally provide 24-hour emergency service, so don't hesitate to contact them as soon as you find a problem.
 Depending on your area, the local fire company may also be available to pump your basement out.

 Here's where we come in!
-If your home is located in the Eastern Tennessee area, we'll be standing by to help you.
+If your home is located in the East Tennessee area, we'll be standing by to help you.